Orasi/AppiumConnect/README.md

 iOS devices can be detected on Mac by parsing through all connected usb devices.
 For testing native apps this is sufficent to get a node registered to Selenium Grid, but testing Mobile Safari will require additional steps such as starting the proxy.

+Config files will be saved to the users home directory in an AppiumConnect folder.
+This will also archive all node config files created as well as output logs from Appium.
 ***********************************************************